Find A Patient Spirit on Amazon today and read about our personal encounters at home.

 In the images below, you can see that in the first image there is nothing on the left side of the monitor, but in the second image, captured just 5 seconds later there is a blue mist.
 Watching the footage in real time, the mist started at the ground and rose up before it disappeared from view.
 When this happened, Don rushed outside to where the camera was located in the courtyard outside of our quarters, but there was nothing visible to the naked eye.

 Perhaps the most interesting EVP of the night happened around 1:30 a.m. when Don was in the courtyard at the memorial for Colonel Fannin with his audio recorder.
 Don mentioned that if there was a message the Colonel wanted to share with the world, we could try to make it known if the Colonel would talk to him.
 After that statement from Don, the recorder captured a soft male voice saying what sounds like, “I did nothing wrong.”
+The audio clip of this and the other EVPs mentioned above can be heard by playing the short video below.

 We were really hoping to see one of the often reported apparitions during our stay, and while that didn’t happen we all had a good time and had a few little instances that gave us goosebumps and made us feel like there is definitely a ghostly presence at the Presidio.
 Hauntings aside, we also greatly appreciated learning about the brutal history of the place and being able to spend time alone in such a unique, historic structure.
 Goliad may be a bit off the beaten path, but it was well worth the journey to southeastern Texas!